harrycresswell/hc/content/page/about.md

 ### A little more about me

 I’m Harry Cresswell.
 My journey hasn't been the most conventional.
-6 years ago I quit my job in Insurance and went freelance right away.
-Not something that tends to be advised, but in my case it work out fine.
+In 2010, I quit my job in Insurance, printed some business cards and started building websites.
+I've been pretending to be a designer ever since.

 I've been **designing and coding websites**, both as a freelance and a contractor ever since.

 More recently i've been helping clients **understand the nuts and bolts of bootstrapping a business**.
 For a lot of creatives, business isn't all that interesting, but having a solid understanding of the basics is essential.
 If you want to grow and reach your goals, business strategy is something you need to understand – it will help you build a better business.